Cerebras/modelzoo/README.md

 We support the models developed in [PyTorch](https://pytorch.org/).

+## Installation

+To install the Cerebras Model Zoo on the CSX system, please follow the instructions in [PYTHON-SETUP.md](./PYTHON-SETUP.md).

 ## Basic workflow

 When you are targeting the Cerebras Wafer-Scale Cluster for your neural network jobs, please follow the [quick start guide](https://docs.cerebras.net/en/latest/wsc/getting-started/cs-appliance.html) from the developer docs to compile, validate and train the models in this Model Zoo for the framework of your choice.